xScoopy/weather-api/README.md

   - Pass the error message to the error callback as a parameter.
 - What other improvements can you make?
   - Take a look at the JSON returned from openweathermap.org it's pretty confusing.
 How would you improve on this?
 Returing a more organized and better labeled Object would be a big improvement.
+    - Define a better JSON format for the weather data and pass this to your success callback.
-  - The open weather map takes a unit as a param maybe we can pass that into the `getWeather()` function.
+- The open weather map API takes unit as a param maybe we can pass that into the `getWeather()` function.
+  - Add a parameter that takes unit.
+This should be a string: 'metric' or 'imperial'.
 - The open weather map API can use a city name or gelocation to get the weather.
 This could be handled with the single function or with a new function.
   - While the single function is good would this work better as a class?
 Imagine initializing the class with the API key, and calling methods to:
     - get weather by zip
     - get weather by city